braisdom/ObjectiveSql/README.md

-# Take a new SQL journey in Java
+# Take a new SQL experience in Java
 SQL programming in functional, make complex SQL easier to read and more understandable